wangxiaoyunanne/docs/source/hive_scan_statistics.html.md

 ### Notes on multi-GPU parallelization

-What will be the challenges in parallelizing this to multiple GPUs on the same node?
+Graph partitioning will be a bottle neck on multi-GPU parallelization.
+Because we need the info of each node's two-hop neighbors, unbalanced workload will decrease the performance and increase the communication bottleneck.

-Can the dataset be effectively divided across multiple GPUs, or must it be replicated?
+Dataset needs to be replicated if we cannot fit all two-hop neighors of each node on the same GPU.

 ### Notes on dynamic graphs